• Get Inspired

 There’s a strange little thing that happens when you walk through certain places.
 You turn a corner.
 You stop.
 You linger.
 Not because the signage tells you to.
 But because the space invites you.
 Makes you curious to explore.

 It’s not the café.
 It’s not the cathedral.
 It’s the composition.
-Another example is the small moselle town of Remich here in Luxembourg: The old centre has small little openings and winding tiny footpaths between houses.
+An example is the small moselle town of Remich in Luxembourg: The old centre has small little openings and winding tiny footpaths between houses.
 They pique your interest, you feel the impulse to explore and find out where the path leads.
 Irresistible.

 Camillo Sitte (1843 - 1903), the Austrian urban planner with more common sense than most modern zoning boards combined, understood that.